depot-ci

 - Discovers all workflows in

-- Copies selected workflows to
+.github/workflows/and analyzes each for Depot CI compatibility. - Copies selected workflows to

-.depot/workflows/ - Copies local actions from
+.depot/workflows/with inline corrections and comments. - Copies local actions from

 Warning: Workflows that cause side effects (deploys, artifact updates) will execute twice.

-depot ci migrate --yes \
+depot ci migrate preflight

 Migrate flags